amangupta1990/movie-on-demand/readme.md

    - press enter to play slected movie or click on the play button
   - anonymous user session with playlist history
   - Media player with full screen , keyboard controls for start/pause
+  - mobile responsive ( till some extent )

 # Installation and running the server